zaproxy/zaproxy-website/site/content/getting-started/index.md

 {{< img "images/zap-full-screen.png" >}}

-While using ZAP, you can click Help on the Menu Bar or press F1 to access context-sensitive help from the ZAP Desktop User Guide.
-It is also available [online](https://github.com/zaproxy/zap-core-help/wiki).
+While using ZAP, you can click **Help** on the Menu Bar or press F1 to access context-sensitive help from the ZAP Desktop User Guide.
+It is also available [online](/docs/desktop/ui/).

-For more information about the UI, see [ZAP UI Overview](https://github.com/zaproxy/zap-core-help/wiki/HelpUiOverview) in the ZAP online documentation.
+For more information about the UI, see [ZAP UI Overview](/docs/desktop/ui/overview) in the ZAP online documentation.

 ZAP also supports a powerful API and command line functionality, both of which are beyond the scope of this guide.

-IMPORTANT: You should only use ZAP to attack an application you have permission to test with an active attack.
+**IMPORTANT**: You should only use ZAP to attack an application you have permission to test with an active attack.
 Because this is a simulation that acts like a real attack, actual damage can be done to a site’s functionality, data, etc. If you are worried about using ZAP, you can prevent it from causing harm (though ZAP’s functionality will be significantly reduced) by switching to safe mode.

-To switch ZAP to safe mode, click the arrow on the mode dropdown on the main toolbar to expand the dropdown list and select Safe Mode.
+To switch ZAP to safe mode, click the arrow on the mode dropdown on the main toolbar to expand the dropdown list and select **Safe Mode**.

-### Running an Automated Scan
+##### Running an Automated Scan
 The easiest way to start using ZAP is via the Quick Start tab.
 Quick Start is a ZAP add-on that is included automatically when you installed ZAP.

 To run a Quick Start Automated Scan :

-1. Start ZAP and click the Quick Start tab of the Workspace Window.
+1. Start ZAP and click the **Quick Start** tab of the Workspace Window.
 2. Click the large Automated Scan button.
-3. In the URL to attack text box, enter the full URL of the web application you want to attack.
+3. In the **URL to attack** text box, enter the full URL of the web application you want to attack.
-4. Click the Attack
+4. Click the **Attack**

 {{< img "images/zap-qstart-autoscan.png" >}}